Striving-to-learn/Technical-writing/Binary Introduction and exercise.md

 ## Decimal vs. Binary

-- **Decimal** is the numbering system we use every day, with ten digits from 0 to 9.
+- **Decimal** is the numbering system we use daily, with ten digits from 0 to 9.
 - **Binary**, however, is a base-2 system, using only two digits: 0 and 1.

 ## Why Do Computers Utilize Binary?